Course Terms and Conditions

 - Richmond Canoe Club (‘the Club’) courses are organised and run by its members to promote participation in canoeing and kayaking and to support the membership base of the Club.

-- The Club provides all necessary equipment for training on and off the water.
+- The Club will provide all necessary equipment for training except personal training kit and footwear.

 - The course involves river outings in canoes and kayaks.
-In the course of training, it is common that athletes fall in the water.
-Participants are asked to confirm that they can swim a minimum of 200 metres unaided, in light clothing.
-Participants are reminded to bring two changes of clothes each day (three in total).
+In the course of training, it is common that participants will capsize and fall in the water.
+Participants are asked to confirm that they can swim unaided in light clothing for short distances and are generally comfortable in the water.

-- Buoyancy aids are worn by juniors when paddling and are supplied by the Club.
-They must be worn at all times when on the river or on our pontoon.
+- Buoyancy aids supplied by the Club must be worn at all times when on the river or on our pontoon.

 - Once on the river, coaching instructions are shouted or delivered through a megaphone.
 This is common, and often necessary for audibility, as the distance between boats can be large.

-- The Club’s ability to cater for special needs is limited, but it is able to accommodate some minor special needs and dietary requirements.
+- The Club’s ability to cater for special needs is limited, but it is able to accommodate some minor special needs.
 For further information, please contact the Course Organiser.

 - Declaration of participants’ height, weight and date of birth are necessary for the Course Organiser to allocate equipment and place participants in an appropriate coaching group.

-- In the case of force majeure, if in the unlikely event of the Club being unable to run the course or any substantial part thereof, an appropriate refund of fees will be made.
+- If a session has to be cancelled due to adverse weather, alternative dates will be offered to complete the course.
+In the case of force majeure and in the unlikely event of the Club being unable to run the course or any substantial part thereof, an appropriate refund of fees will be made.

 For more information please contact email@example.com